kempniu/kodivc/README.md

 ### Configuring Kodi ###

 _kodivc_ uses JSON-RPC via HTTP for passing commands to Kodi.
-In order for this to work, you need to go to the proper settings page in Kodi and turn on _Allow control of Kodi via HTTP_ (or _Allow control of XBMC via HTTP_ for versions before Helix):
+In order for this to work, you need to go to the proper settings page in Kodi and turn on _Allow remote control via HTTP_ (_Allow control of Kodi via HTTP_ in Helix, _Allow control of XBMC via HTTP_ in Gotham and older versions):

 * in Eden, you'll find it under _System_ -> _Settings_ -> _Network_ -> _Services_
-* in Frodo, Gotham and Helix, you'll find it under _System_ -> _Settings_ -> _Services_ -> _Webserver_
+* in Frodo and newer versions, you'll find it under _System_ -> _Settings_ -> _Services_ -> _Webserver_

-If you want to control your Kodi instance from another machine, make sure you also turn on _Allow programs on other systems to control Kodi_ (or _Allow programs on other systems to control XBMC_ for versions before Helix):
+If you want to control your Kodi instance from another machine, make sure you also turn on _Allow remote control by programs on other systems_ (_Allow programs on other systems to control Kodi_ in Helix, _Allow programs on other systems to control XBMC_ in Gotham and older versions):

 * in Eden, you'll find it under _System_ -> _Settings_ -> _Network_ -> _Services_
-* in Frodo, Gotham and Helix, you'll find it under _System_ -> _Settings_ -> _Services_ -> _Remote control_
+* in Frodo and newer versions, you'll find it under _System_ -> _Settings_ -> _Services_ -> _Remote control_

-__NOTE:__ for the above settings to be available in Gotham and Helix, the current settings level has to be at least _Standard_.
+__NOTE:__ for the above settings to be available in Gotham and newer versions, the current settings level has to be at least _Standard_.

 Usage
 -----